-While our results suggest heterogeneity in the extent of methanogenesis between outlet glaciers, they suggest homogeneity of the microbial methanogenesis pathway as well as CH4 oxidation dynamics between sites.
-Methanogenesis pathways may be evaluated by $\delta^{13}$ C-CH4 as well as $\epsilon_c$ values because they impart distinct $\delta^{13}$ C signatures to CH4 and CO2 (Whiticar and Schoell, 1986).
-Dieser et al. (2014) measured a microbial $\delta^{13}$ C-CH4 production signal at the Russell Glacier with 350 values between -63‰ and -64‰, which was interpreted to reflect a possible combination of CH4 produced through both acetoclastic and CO2 reduction pathways.
-The most depleted $\delta^{13}$ C-CH4 value measured at the sub-Isunnguata in this study was -62.7‰, close to values measured by Dieser et al. (2014) (Fig. 3f), and similar to values reported by Lamarche-Gagnon et al. (2019) for the Leverett Glacier.
-The similar isotopic ratio between our samples and that measured in active methanogenic communities suggests similar methanogenesis pathways occur across this region, and additionally suggests that the CH4 we measure in the sub-Isunnguata comes from active methanogenesis rather than old preserved subglacial CH4 reservoirs, at least in the peak melt season when we observe these depleted $\delta^{13}$ C-CH4 values.
+While our results suggest heterogeneity in the extent and controls of methanogenesis between outlet glaciers, the microbial methanogenesis pathway as well as CH4 oxidation dynamics are consistent between sites.
+Methanogenesis pathways may be evaluated by $\delta^{13}$ C-CH4 as well as $\varepsilon_c$ values because methanogenesis pathways impart different isotopic signatures to CH4 and CO2 (Whiticar and Schoell, 1986).
+Dieser et al. (2014) measured a microbial $\delta^{13}$ C-CH4 production signal at the Russell Glacier with values between -63‰ and -64‰, which was interpreted to reflect a possible combination of CH4 produced through

-While the exact contributions from each methanogenesis pathway cannot be inferred from isotopic information alone, the range of $\varepsilon_c$ values at outlet glaciers are consistent with predominantly acetoclastic methanogenesis during the peak melt season (Fig. 4a).
-However, $\varepsilon_c$ values fall below the expected range from acetoclastic methanogenesis during the early and late 360 melt seasons and may result from variations in the extent of subglacial CH4 oxidation.
-Seasonal variation in CH4 oxidation is supported by consistency between $\varepsilon_c$ and $f{ox}$ values, which both indicate the greatest impact of oxidation (approaching 50%) in the early melt season compared to peak melt season (Fig. 4a, b), with additional evidence of elevated CH4 oxidation in the late melt season at both sub-Isunnguata and Russell sites.
-Because our water sampling locations were slightly downstream of glacial discharge outlets, there is also the possibility that outgassing in between the outlet and our sampling location reduced
+- both acetoclastic and CO2 reduction pathways.
+The most depleted δC-CH4 value measured at the Isunnguata in this study is close to that of Dieser et al. (2014) at -62.7‰ (Fig. 3f), and similar to values reported by Lamarche-Gagnon et al. (2019) for the Leverett Glacier, suggesting similar methanogenesis pathways across this region.
+While the exact contributions from each methanogenesis pathway cannot be inferred from isotopic information alone, the range of εc values at outlet glaciers are consistent with predominantly acetoclastic methanogenesis during the peak melt season (Fig. 4a).
+However, εc values fall below the expected range from acetoclastic methanogenesis during the early and late melt seasons, likely resulting from variations in the extent of subglacial CH4 oxidation.
+Seasonal variation in CH4 oxidation is supported by consistency between εc and fox values, which both indicate the greatest impact of oxidation (approaching 50%) in the early melt season compared - $\varepsilon_c$ and fox values, which both indicate the greatest impact of oxidation (approaching 50%) in the early melt season compared to peak melt season (Fig. 4a, b), with additional evidence of elevated CH4 oxidation in the late melt season at both Isunnguata and Russell glaciers. - The extent of CH4 oxidation may be controlled by multiple factors including oxygen availability, subglacial residences time, and subglacial hydrology, similar to methanogenesis.
+A hydrologic control of CH4 oxidation is supported by relationships between fox and εc with Watson River daily discharge at both Isunnguata and Russell Glaciers: fox is negatively related with discharge for both sites (Fig. 5b) while εc is positively correlated with discharge (Fig. 5c) although the correlation is only significant at Isunnguata.
+These correlations suggest that CH4 oxidation.
+The delivery of oxygen to the subsurface by supraglacial melting does not appear to be a limiting factor in subglacial CH4 oxidation, which should increase fox as more oxygenated supraglacial water is delivered to the subglacial system.
+Instead, the observed greater CH4 oxidation during periods of low discharge may reflect CH4 oxidation following mixing between draining methanogenic subglacial meltwater pockets with aerobic subglacial meltwater.

-- 365 dissolved $CH_4$ concentrations and led to more enriched isotopic compositions of remaining dissolved $CH_4$ .
-While it is likely that some outgassing did occur, it is unlikely that the extent of outgassing between the glacial outlet and our sampling location would vary significantly between sampling times, and thus outgassing would not explain temporal differences in concentration, $\delta^{13}$ C-CH4, fox, or $\varepsilon_c$ .
-While our measured gas concentrations and isotopic compositions likely reflect some modification of CH4 and $CO_2$ isotopic compositions due to outgassing, the differences over time are more likely due to changes in subglacial $CH_4$ - 370 dynamics than outgassing.

-The extent of CH4 oxidation may be controlled by multiple factors including oxygen availability, subglacial residences time, and subglacial hydrology, similar to methanogenesis.
-A hydrologic control of $CH_4$ oxidation is supported by relationships between $f{ox}$ and $\varepsilon_c$ with average daily discharge (collected at site AK4; Fig. 2b) at both sub-Isunnguata and Russell sites: $f{ox}$ is negatively related with discharge for both sites (Fig. 5b) while $\varepsilon_c$ is positively correlated with discharge (Fig. 5c).

-- 375 These correlations suggest that CH4 oxidation is greatest during periods of low flow, which may be associated with longer residence times to allow subglacial CH4 oxidation, however this relationship could also result from differences in CH4 sources throughout the melt season as the subglacial drainage network expands.
-Assuming the former, the delivery of oxygen to the subsurface by supraglacial melting does not appear to be a limiting factor in subglacial CH4 oxidation, which should increase fox as more oxygenated supraglacial water is delivered to the subglacial system.
-Instead, the observed greater CH4 oxidation - 380 during periods of low discharge may reflect mixing of methane-rich subglacial meltwater pockets and aerobic subglacial meltwater leading to CH4 oxidation.
 Longer transit times during periods of low flow may allow more subglacial methane oxidation to occur than during peak discharge, when the development of channelized flow paths reduces meltwater residence time in the subglacial environment.

-Our results indicate a high degree of heterogeneity in subglacial methanogenesis under the Greenland Ice Sheet, as 385 well as a significant impact of CH4 oxidation, which serves to reduce atmospheric CH4 fluxes.
-Given the observed spatial and temporal heterogeneity of CH4 concentrations and processes, further investigation of the spatial variability in outlet glacier CH4 concentrations is needed to determine the impact of Greenland Ice Sheet loss on Arctic and global CH4 budgets, while a better understanding of the controls of these differences will improve models of how CH4 fluxes from subglacial discharge will change with continued warming.
+Our results indicate a high degree of heterogeneity in subglacial methanogenesis under the GrIS, as well as a significant impact of CH4 oxidation, which serves to reduce atmospheric CH4 fluxes.
+Given the observed heterogeneity in this study, further investigation of the spatial variability in outlet glacier CH4 concentrations is needed to determine the impact of GrIS loss on Arctic and global CH4 budgets, while a better understanding of the controls of these differences will improve

-390 4.2 Sources and sinks of CO2
+4.2 Sources and sinks of CO2